SR110/CMS-Practical-8/README.md

 # Scientific Method Research
 The Scientific Method that I am using is the Learning Pyramid, which consists of 7 components.
 They are listed below in ascending order of retention of information and have been explained as well.

+## Make an observation or ask a question
+To find out whether the Learning Pyramid is effective as a learning technique, to learn CMS.

+## Gather background information
 ## Lecture (5% Retention) –
 Although the retention is the least, this is the most common way to teach students.
 This medium is also the most passive as there is no active participation from the students.